Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: The theory of parametrised cubes

 \section{The theory of parametrised cubes}

 In this section, we lay down the theory of parametrised cubes associated to atomic orbital base categories $\baseCat$.
-As we shall see in \cref{cons:singletonInclusion}, this hypothesis on $\baseCat$ will be exploited in an essential way to identify the ``singletons'' in a parametrised cube, which will in turn play a key role in our treatment of $C_2$--pushouts in the setting of equivariant K--theory in \cref{subsection:PointwiseEqualsNormed2-Groups}.
+As we shall see in \cref{cons:singletonInclusion}, this hypothesis on $\baseCat$ will be exploited in an essential way to identify the ``singletons'' in a parametrised cube, which will in turn play an important role in our treatment of $C_2$--pushouts in the setting of equivariant K--theory in \cref{subsection:PointwiseEqualsNormed2-Groups}.
 The key insight is that the inclusions of the initial and final objects in $\Delta^1$ will allow us to encode the idea of a ``subset'' in a purely abstract and categorical manner (where $1$ means being in a ``subset'' and $0$ means the converse).
-The advantage of this point of view is at least two--fold in that it not only lets one speak of cubes in a very general setting but also allows many proofs to be carried out using concise adjunction manipulations.
+The advantage of this point of view is that it not only lets one speak of cubes in a very general setting but also allows many proofs to be carried out using concise adjunction manipulations.
 As far as we are aware, this use case of atomic orbitality of base categories is new and might represent a third expression -- alongside that of $\baseCat$--semiadditivity and $\baseCat$--symmetric monoidality for which it was first designed by \cite{parametrisedIntroduction} -- of the algebraic richness of the atomic orbitality hypothesis.
-As alluded to in the introduction, the rather general and abstract treatment of cubes here will serve as the foundations for a theory of parametrised functor calculus, a subject that will be treated in forthcoming work.

-We now outline the contents of this section: in \cref{subsection:basicNotionsCubes}, we will introduce the basic definitions and constructions of cubes; we will then provide a general utility (co)limit decomposition result \cref{prop:pullbackFormulaForConeDiagrams} and record the interaction of parametrised tensor powers with cofibres as \cref{normsOfCofibres} in \cref{subsection:cubicalDecompositions}; lastly, we will specialise the general theory to the equivariant setting where we look at $G/H$--cubes when $|G/H|=2$ in preparation for our K--theoretic applications in \cref{subsection:PointwiseEqualsNormed2-Groups}.
+We now outline the contents of this section: in \cref{subsection:basicNotionsCubes}, we introduce the basic definitions and constructions of cubes; we then provide a (co)limit decomposition result \cref{prop:pullbackFormulaForConeDiagrams} and record the interaction of parametrised tensor powers with cofibres as \cref{normsOfCofibres} in \cref{subsection:cubicalDecompositions}; lastly, we specialise the general theory to the equivariant setting where we look at $G/H$--cubes when $|G/H|=2$ in preparation for our K--theoretic applications in \cref{subsection:PointwiseEqualsNormed2-Groups}.